Rare Indian Tulsi

 Regular price $10.49

-Our Rare Indian Tulsi is grown by a female-led collective in the state of Uttarakhand, India.
-Tulsi, also known as Holy Basil is considered a sacred plant and used in Ayurvedic medicine to relieve anxiety and tension.
+A delicious loose leaf herbal tea grown by an all-female group high in the Himalayas at 1800m above sea level.
+Tulsi is also known as Holy Basil, the Queen of Herbs and its latin name is Ocimum tenuiflorum.
+It is considered a sacred plant and used in Ayurvedic medicine to relieve anxiety and tension.

 Naturally caffeine free.